 Financial planners are required to apply two specific standards (among a range of requirements) when delivering investment advice: they are required under the Corporations Law, to –

 - know the products they recommend.

-Knowledge and awareness of human behaviour patterns, together with the financial and personal data that we can gather from you forms the basis of ‘knowing you – our client’; knowledge of the financial products that we seek to recommend to clients is derived from understanding the financial markets and staying in touch with investment managers of various persuasions (particularly about whom we are satisfied that we have adequate research information): linking the two is the investor risk profile – by assessing an investor’s aversion to the various types of risk that are involved with investing in particular assets, we are then able to ensure that their level of comfort with the asset allocation strategy recommended will be adequate to –
+Knowledge and awareness of human behaviour patterns, together with the financial and personal data that we can gather from you forms the basis of ‘knowing you – our client’; and knowledge of the financial products that we seek to recommend to clients is derived from understanding the financial markets and staying in touch with investment managers of various persuasions (particularly about whom we are satisfied that we have adequate research information).
+Linking these two is the investor risk profile: by assessing an investor’s aversion to the various types of risk that are involved with investing in particular assets, we are then able to ensure that their level of comfort with the asset allocation strategy recommended will be adequate to –

 - allow them to sleep at night;

 - give their ‘family’ peace of mind about their future;

 - achieve their goals over the available timeframe; and

 - facilitate understanding that there will be fluctuations over time, in asset values and income arising from investments.

 Continuum Financial Planners Pty Ltd uses two assessment processes in relevant circumstances: one is markets-specific (‘the Risk Profiler Questionnaire’); the other is psychometric.
 We strongly support the policy of our Dealer Group (Lifespan Financial Planning Pty Ltd) in the requirement for investor risk profiles to be reviewed: